tr8dr/.Net-Bridge/README.md

 ```

-The python API provides CLR as proxy objects almost indistinguishable from python objects.
-One can interact with normal python syntax.
+The python API provides .NET objects as first class citizens in Python as proxy objects.
+One can interact with these proxy objects with normal python syntax.
 Here is how we could call the above from python:
 ```python
 clr = CLRApi.get()